 Research has found psychotropic medication could be inappropriately prescribed to as many as 35,000 people with learning disabilities and autism.
+Many people have been prescribed psychotropics for all sorts of reasons and these prescriptions have just continued without the proper review – sometimes for years.
 By working with NHS initiative STOMP, we’re changing how we support people with their medication.

 Unnecessary use of these ‘chemical restraint’ drugs can put people at risk of significant weight gain, organ failure and even premature death.
 With modern approaches to behaviour support, ongoing prescribing of such drugs is often completely unnecessary.